reshinto/reshinto.github.io/docs/languageSpecific/java/parallelConcurrentMultithreading.md

 ![Multi Processor Parallel Execution](../../images/multiProcessorParallelExecution.png)

 - requires parallel hardware in order to execute in parallel
-  - types of parallel hardward
+  - types of parallel hardware
     - Multi-Core Processors
       - used mostly in desktop computers and cellphones
     - Graphics Processing Unit